 Instructions

+- Crisp the Paneer.
 In a large skillet, (a non-stick works great here) heat a few tablespoons oil or ghee and season the oil generously with salt and pepper.
 Pan-sear the paneer or crispy tofu until golden and crispy, and set it aside, covered with foil.

+- Make the spinach sauce.
 Wipe out the skillet, heat 3 tablespoons ghee over medium heat.
 Add onion, ginger, garlic and chilies, and sauté until deeply golden and fragrant, stirring often, about 15 minutes, taking your time here.

-Place this in a blender, (see notes) topping it with the yogurt and cashews.
+- Blend.
+Place this in a blender (see notes), topping it with the yogurt and cashews.
 Add the salt and sugar.
 Blend well, until silky smooth.
 If the mixture is too dry to blend, add just enough water to get the motor going.
-Taste, and adjust the heat by adding a little cayenne if you want more of a kick.
-Add a squeeze of lemon if you want it tangier.
+Taste and adjust the heat by adding a little cayenne if you want a stronger kick.
+Add a squeeze of lemon for a tangier flavor.
+The sauce will seem slightly salty at first, but once you add the paneer, it will soak up the salt.

 Notes

 Blending: If you like more “chunky sauce” rather than a smooth creamy spinach sauce , feel free to only blend half of the spinach mixture.
+If using whole spices, I prefer to blend all the sauce.

 Make the flavorful spinach sauce and serve it over anything you like- perfect for mixed households where some want vegan, some want meat.
 It is tasty over roasted cauliflower, pan-seared chicken or fish, tofu, roasted veggies, etc. Get creative!

-FRESH SPINACH: Use baby spinach, mature spinach may make it bitter.
+FRESH SPINACH: Use baby spinach; mature spinach may make it bitter.
 Make sure to separately (it may too much to manage in the onion pan) or in batches, and add it to the onion-garlic mixture.
 You need about 1 ½ -2 cups wilted.

 Nutrition